sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

 ### Step 3: Throw one line of lua code into neovim's init file
 * neovim has complicated vim (even more) by offering two different scripting languages for writing neovim's configuration files
-* If you don't know which language your're using to configure vim with, it's save to say you're using vimscript
+* If you don't know which language your're using to configure neovim with, it's safe to say you're using vimscript
 * Now decide which langauge server you want to use
     * I recommend PLS
 * Add the appropriate lua code into your vim configuration